memgraph/docs/products/memgraph/v1.2.0/reference_guide/tensorflow.md

 The first worker is assigned a chunk of size three and the second worker a chunk of size two.
-Hence the first three elements are sorted amongst each other and the last two elements are sorted amongts each other, but the entire result is not sorted.
+Hence the first three elements are sorted amongst each other and the last two elements are sorted amongst each other, but the entire result is not sorted.

 |result|